 The tutor also has the important role of drafting ‘your reference’ that will hopefully get onto the desired course at university or the job of your dreams – so it is useful that you get to know them well.
 Any problems of a personal or academic nature should be first notified to your personal tutor.

 All students are expected to provide a parental email address/emergency contact number so that we can keep parents in touch and their own personal mobile number.

 Once you have started your chosen course of study, it is possible to change individual subjects if you discover that the subject is not what you expected it to be, either in content or level of difficulty.
 This change must occur WITHIN FOUR WEEKS OF STARTING THE SUBJECT, as if it happens any later than this, too much work from the ‘new’ subject will have been missed.

-Any changes will always have to be done in consultation with subject teachers, tutors, and the Head of Year.
+Any changes will always have to be done in consultation with subject teachers, tutors, and the Deputy Head of Sixth Form.
 There is a form to fill in and once this has been returned with all the necessary signatures the change will be considered to have taken place.

 During the fourth week of the first term you will meet with your tutor and it is at this point that you can drop from 4 subjects to 3 or change subjects.
 Once this week has finished your programme of study is established and it is only in exceptional cases, reviewed by the Head of Sixth Form, that a student may drop/change a subject.

 If your son/daughter has any special needs/learning arrangements, we have support in place for on-going assessment to determine what additional support is required for learning and examinations.
 It is essential that students are aware of the need to be “Assessed” if they think they qualify for Exam Consideration, and also if they want to apply for Financial Support at University.
 It is recommended that both of these are completed by the end of Term 2 or Christmas.
 Please ask a member of the Sixth Form Team or their Tutors for further details.